wickedchicken/stip-blog/content/post/programmer-in-berlin-language.md

   making _Glubscher_ a perfect translation for Peeper.

 However, not every game can hit this level of quality.
 I just started playing No Man's Sky and decided to start out with German.
-The game told me I had several _kostenlose_ inventory slots in my suit, which was clearly a translation of "free inventory slots."
+The game wanted to tell me I had free inventory slots in my suit, but the German translation used _kostenlos_ instead of _verfügbar_.
-However, _kostenlos_ means "free" as in "no payment needed" instead of "open and available."
+_Kostenlos_ means "free" as in "no payment needed," which is incorrect and even confusing if you're just starting in the game. _Verfügbar_ is the correct translation as it means "available."
 I switched back to English after seeing that.

 ## Things to read